Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 If you have student debt, refinancing is one way you can change your repayment terms, which may make it easier or more affordable to pay off your student loans.

-First, let’s explain what student loan refinancing is.
-Student loan refinancing is a process by which your existing loans are paid off by a new loan from a private lender, usually a bank or online refinancing company, like SoFi.
-The new loan will have a new term, interest rate, and monthly payments.
+Student loan refinancing is when your existing loans are paid off by a new loan from a private lender, such as a bank, online lender, or other financial institution.
+The new loan may have a new term, a better interest rate, and adjusted monthly payments.

 The Pros of Student Loan Refinancing

 Refinancing student loans has a number of potential benefits that could make it easier to repay your student loan debt.
 Here are some of the most common pros of refinancing student loans.

 Perhaps the biggest benefit of refinancing student loans is the potential to secure a lower interest rate than the ones your loans currently have.
 If you’re paying a high interest rate, refinancing could be worth considering, especially in a low-rate environment

 Rates vary by lender, but most offer the best rates to borrowers with strong credit and a steady source of income.
 If you’re earning a stable income and have a good FICO score of 670 or higher, you may qualify for a competitive student loan refinance rate.

 And, when you refinance to a lower interest rate, you could end up reducing the amount of money you spend over the life of the loan.
 Lowering your rate can also result in a more affordable monthly payment.